 For three big reasons:

-First, it will help mimic the floaty-ness that you experience while wearing a wet-suit or even a swimskin in competition.
+First, it will help mimic the floaty-ness that you experience while wearing a wet suit or even a swimskin in a competition.
 Things like your distance per stroke and stroke rate change depending on the suit you are wearing, so wearing neoprene swim shorts in training can help you better train the way you are going to race.

 Second, that buoyancy will improve your hip position in the water.

 You know that pull buoy that you love to throw between your legs when it feels like your kick is doing you more harm than good?